josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/☢️_the_empathy_project.md

 ---

 ## 🏮 Footer
-*The Empathy Project* is a living node of the Polaris Protocol.
+*☢️ The Empathy Project* is a living node of the Polaris Protocol.
 It examines how the freedom that birthed atomic science evolved into the controlled eccentricity of modern emotional-data research.

 > 📡 Cross-references:
+>
-> – [🧩 Algorithmic Conscience](../🧩_algorithmic_conscience.md) — machines that enforce ethics through evidence
+> – 🧩 Algorithmic Conscience — *machines that enforce ethics through evidence*
-> – [⚖️ The Teaching Hospital Loophole](../⚖️_the_teaching_hospital_loophole.md) — human-subject data capture and ethics laundering
+> – ⚖️ The Teaching Hospital Loophole — *human-subject data capture and ethics laundering*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-10_
+_Last updated: 2025-11-12_